intentor/adic/README.md

 }
 ```

+**Note 1:** this is the default command type.

-**Note:** When using singleton commands, injection is done only through constructors or injection after command instantiation.
+**Note 2:** when using singleton commands, injection is done only through constructors or injection after command instantiation.

 #### Registering commands